-Although research continues on coffee science, the notion exists that coffee does have positive health benefits when consumed in a healthy way.
+Although research continues on coffee science, the notion exists that coffee does have positive health benefits when consumed in moderation.

 How do you like your Cup of Joe?

 Coffee houses have become a mobile office, a social watering hole, an artist outlet, and a multi-billion dollar industry.
-I love a great authentic coffee shop–it’s peaceful, encourages creativity and smells so darn good.
-But the reality is it’s sugar-ific and just plain expensive.
+I love a great authentic coffee shop; it’s peaceful, encourages creativity, and smells so darn good.
+But the reality is it’s sugar-ific and can be just plain expensive.

 Starbucks is one of the leading coffee distributors in the U.S. According to Starbuck’s website, their Grande White Chocolate Mocha (16 oz, with 2% milk) contains 9 grams of fat, 54 grams of carbohydrates and 10 grams of protein.
 Just to give you a comparison on carbohydrates that’s equivalent to 14 teaspoons of table sugar or roughly 1 cup of white rice.

 Coffee at home can be even better than that coffee house drink because you can control it 100%.
 You can pick your ingredients, your temperature, your favorite mug and enjoy it for a far less dollar and caloric value.
-Because I want to look at out for both your help and wallet, I’ve put together for you some macro friendly and health friendly alternatives.
+Because I want to look at out for both your help and wallet, I’ve put together for you some macro friendly and healthy coffee recipes.